ethereum/ethereum-org-website/src/content/developers/docs/networking-layer/network-addresses/index.md

 ## Ethereum Node Records (ENRs) {#enr}

 Ethereum Node Records (ENRs) are a standardized format for network addresses on Ethereum.
-They supercede multiaddresses and enodes.
+They supercede multiaddr's and enodes.
 These are especially useful because they allow greater informational exchange between nodes.
 The ENR contains a signature, sequence number and fields detailing the identity scheme used to generate and validate signatures.
-The rest of the record can be populated with arbitrary data organised as key-value pairs.
+The ENR can also be populated with arbitrary data organized as key-value pairs.
 These key-value pairs contain the node's IP address and information about the sub-protocols the node is able to use.
 Consensus clients use a [specific ENR structure](https://github.com/ethereum/consensus-specs/blob/dev/specs/phase0/p2p-interface.md#enr-structure) to identify boot nodes and also include an `eth2` field containing information about the current Ethereum fork and the attestation gossip subnet (this connects the node to a particular set of peers whose attestations are aggregated together).

 ## Further Reading {#further-reading}